 - Journaling makes it easier to ask for help

-You can easily recognize that you have a problem, and if you can’t solve it yourself, you will be comfortable talking to a trusted friend or professional about it.
+You can easily recognize that you have a problem, and if you can’t solve it yourself, you will be comfortable being vulnerable and talking to a trusted friend or professional about it.

 Do you keep a journal?
 Does it help you deal with mental health issues?
 Are there any other mental health benefits you get from journaling?